-Our experience performing examinations tell us to anticipate some challenges.
+We expect some challenges.
 While these challenges have been typical in performing Medicaid examinations and have sometimes hindered the examination process, they have never prevented us from completing the required tasks satisfactorily.
 Our preferred solution is to work with the providers to resolve any of the challenges we encounter.
 It has been our experience that we normally are able to work through these issues without having to involve OAMR personnel.
 However, we will always advise OAMR when problems arise and seek its assistance, as necessary, to reach resolution.